zehdari/riptide_onboarding/src/riptide_turtle/README.md

        main()  # Run the main function if this script is executed directly
    ```

-   The topic you will need to publish to is `turtle_enabled`
+   The topic you will need to publish to is `/turtle_enabled`

    **Helpful Links:**